GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 ---

 ## About the Documentation (PDFs)
-The PDF tutorial in `docs/` explains:
+The PDF tutorials in `docs/` and the links above explain:
 - The logic behind the forest agreement layer concept
 - Dataset descriptions
 - Step-by-step instructions